| | |

 Notes

-• Paper liners are much easier to get out of the muffin tin.
+• Paper liners are much easier to remove from the muffin tin.
 It also makes them easier to share and to take on the go during the week.

 • If you need to sift flour or other ingredients, use a wire whisk.